Three Kinds of Life

 John 3:34

 But beyond these, there's a further category of life.
 Jesus used the word zoe to refer to the life He and the Father shared**.
 The same word is used to describe the life which He gives to us.
-The verses from John above use zoe (or a derivative of the root word for zoe.
-The rest of the New Testament does the same).
+The verses from John above use zoe.

 Now the word zoe was not invented for the New Testament: it was a pre-existing Greek word.
-Strictly speaking, as originally used, the word does not refer only to 'the God kind of life'.
-Bible teachers often call it that, and that is how it is used in the New Testament.
 Originally though, in Greek usage, it referred to what we might call vibrancy, vigour, productivity, freshness.
-It is the zing, the beans, present in addition to bios and psuche, infusing them with something extra.
-When we combine zoe life with the Greek aioneos, which means something like 'perpetual' or 'always ongoing', we get a phrase usually translated 'everlasting life' or 'eternal life'.
-This is the Greek phrase used in the famous verse, John 3v16, for example.
-Permanence and quality of life are both emphasised by the Greek words used.
-The KJV sometimes translates aioneos as 'everlasting', and sometimes as 'eternal'.
-Various other versions may prefer one or other word.
+It described the zing, the beans, present in addition to bios and psuche, infusing them with something extra.
+The New Testament combines zoe with aioneos, which means 'perpetual' or 'always ongoing'.
+We then get a phrase translated 'everlasting life' or 'eternal life'.
+This is the phrase used in the famous verse, John 3v16, for example.
+Permanence and quality of life are signified.
 The phrase zoe aioneos occurs about 47 times in the New Testament, most often in John's writings.

 The exact interpretation of the phrase 'eternal', as found in the Bible, is subject to some debate amongst scholars.
 Interestingly, Strong's Concordance says aioneos indicates a past, present and future continuity of times.
-We might think of something described as 'everlasting' as having a beginning, but no end.
-An 'everlasting' battery for example.
-(There are things called RTG batteries but they don't really last forever, just a very long time; they got left on the Moon to power instruments.
-Clearly they had a beginning; someone made them).
-But 'eternal' has the sense of infinite times past as well as present and future.
+'Eternal' has the sense of infinite times past as well as present and future.
 When we say God has no beginning and no end, we are attributing this kind of life to Him.
-And, when it is seen in others, He is always the source of it.
+And, when it is present in others, He is always the source of it.
 It is granted at His discretion.
 He has already granted bios and psuche to everyone born into this world.
-New Testament zoe, zoe aioneos, is only for born again believers in Christ His Son.
-The equivalent Hebrew phrase occurs only once in the Old Testament, in Daniel.
-There it refers to the destiny of the resurrected righteous.
+New Testament zoe aioneos, is only for born again believers.

-The full nature of eternal life, as it concerns time, remains, frankly, a mystery.
+The full nature of eternal life, as it concerns time, remains, frankly, a mystery for now.
 It is usually held to be either the the continuation of time forever, or possibly the absence of time.
-Whatever the best definition, and we are looking through a glass dimly here, we are entering into God's very own realm of existence.
+Whatever the best definition, and we are looking through a glass dimly here, as we are trying to understand with our mortal mind God's very own realm of existence.
 All scholars agree it is a realm that has always been.
-In Christ, He is the Alpha and the Omega, the First and the Last.
+He is the Alpha and the Omega, the First and the Last.
 God's name, according to Exodus 3v14, is I AM.
 He is present in all our times.
 We, in our mortal selves, are present only in one instant.

 When we become believers, we cross over into this zoe aioneos.
 It is perpetual, it is not subject to birth or death, although we are born again into it from our natural life.